odahu/odahu-docs/source/dev_testing.md

 ## Preparing for testing
 --------------------

-It's expected that you are using POSIX-compliant operating system and have installed Python 3.6.9+ and pip.
+It's expected that you are using Unix-like operating system and have installed Python 3.6.9+ and pip.

 1. [Clone](https://github.com/odahu/odahu-flow) ODAHU project from git repository and proceed to main dir – `odahu-flow`.
 1. [Create](https://docs.python.org/3/library/venv.html) Python virtual environment
 e.g. in the folder `./odahu-flow/virtual_environment/` and activate one.
 1. [Install](https://github.com/robotframework/robotframework/blob/master/INSTALL.rst) Robot Framework
-1. Update and/or install **setuptools** and **pip**:
+1. Update and/or install **pip** and **setuptools**:
     ```bash
-    $ pip install -U setuptools && pip install -U pip
+    $ pip install -U pip setuptools
     ```
 1. Proceed to the `odahu-flow` main directory where the `Makefile` is located and run **make** command:
     ```bash